Implementation of Continuous-Variable Quantum Key Distribution with Composable and One-Sided-Device-Independent Security Against Coherent Attacks

-Our work was possible only after the security proof of Ref.~\citenum{Furrer2012} was found.
-Other proofs did also find composable security against coherent attacks~\cite{Renner2009,Leverrier2013} but only for an unrealistically large number of distributed quantum states.
-The security of previous experimental continuous-variable implementations, however, were restricted to the class of `collective attacks'.
+So far experimental continuous-variable implementations were only guaranteed to be secure against so-called `collective attacks'~\cite{Cerf2001,Weedbrook2012,Lodewyck2007,Jouguet2013}.
 While this class of attacks already allows an eavesdropper to possess a quantum memory, all quantum states are attacked identically using a collective Gaussian operation.
-Although collective attacks are in the limit of an infinite number of distributed quantum states as strong as coherent attacks, it is currently not known whether this holds for a realistic finite key length protocol.
+Although Gaussian collective attacks are in the limit of an infinite number of distributed quantum states as strong as coherent attacks, it is currently not known whether this holds for a realistic finite key length protocol.
 For collective attacks a transmission distance of $80$\,km was achieved with a finite number of distributed quantum states using Gaussian modulated coherent states\cite{Leverrier2010,Jouguet2013}.
+Previous proofs did also find composable security against coherent attacks for continuous variables~\cite{Renner2009,Leverrier2013} but only for an unrealistically large number of distributed quantum states.

-In the discrete-variable regime, first security proofs providing composable security against coherent attacks were given in Refs.~\citenum{Renner2007,Christandl2009,Tomamichel2012}.
-However, all of them have in common that they require perfect single-photon sources, which are experimentally impractical.
-The recent experimental demonstration reported in Ref.~\citenum{Bacco2013} targeted the QKD protocol considered in Ref.~\citenum{Tomamichel2012} but it used weak coherent pulses and, thus, an imperfect single-photon source.
-To compensate for imperfect single-photon sources, the decoy state method has been developed~\cite{Wang2005,Lo2005}.
-This method was very recently proven composable secure against coherent attacks~\cite{Lim2014} and was implemented in Ref.~\citenum{Xu2014}, at around the same time as our CV QKD implementation.
-To also avoid possible side-channel attacks in future discrete-variable QKD implementations, for instance on the employed single photon detectors~\cite{Makarov11}, the finite-key measurement-device-independent protocol very recently proven composable secure in Ref.~\citenum{Curty2014} could be implemented in the future.
+Here, we report a continuous-variable QKD implementation that generates a finite and composable key which is secure against coherent attacks and whose security is furthermore 1sDI under memoryless assumption.
+Theoretically, the security of our implemented protocol is based on an extension of the security proof in Ref.~\citenum{Furrer2012} including measurement flaws in the trusted detector.
+Our implementation is based on Gaussian Einstein-Podolsky-Rosen (EPR) entangled light and homodyne detection as considered in the security proof.
+An optimized, highly efficient error reconciliation algorithm was developed to enable the generation of the secret key.